 Search for the subdomain you wish to edit settings for.

 Please Note: Admins, you'll want to use this option if you're updating settings for your Team, Office, Company, or another Agent.

 TIP: The "Site Overview" button will take you back to the Web & IDX tab.

 One of the seven options available is the Coverage Only setting.
-It is set to 'No' by default and it is strongly recommended you leave it set to 'No'.
+It is toggled off by default and it is strongly recommended you leave it toggled off

 All MLS listings can ultimately be searched, but the website will only load listings within those counties first in order to help improve your website speed.

-When 'Coverage Only' is set to 'No' it allows all listings from the MLS board(s) that are associated with your kvCORE account to be searched and displayed on your website as visitors need.
+When 'Coverage Only' is toggled off it allows all listings from the MLS board(s) that are associated with your kvCORE account to be searched and displayed on your website as visitors need.

-If you change the setting to 'Yes' then it limits the listings allowed to be searched and displayed on your website to ONLY listings that are located within that list of local counties your Company Admin chose.
+If you toggle the setting on then it limits the listings allowed to be searched and displayed on your website to ONLY listings that are located within that list of local counties your Company Admin chose.

 For example, if you work in Southern California your Company Admin could tell the Implementation Rep to use San Diego County, Orange County, and Riverside County.
 By default, listings in those three counties would load first, but a visitor could search for and find a property located in nearby Imperial County.

-If you change the setting to 'Yes', then a visitor would only be able to search for properties in those three counties.
+If you toggle the setting on, then a visitor would only be able to search for properties in those three counties.
 They could not find Imperial County listings even if they searched for one by address or MLS number.